The Morning Show (TV program): Ratings

 The debut episode averaged 272,000 viewers, beating both 9am with David and Kim (147,000) and Mornings with Kerri Anne (126,000).
 Since its launch in June 2007 the show has rated first nearly every week against the Nine Network and Network Ten.
 The program did not lose a day until 31 October 2012, when it was beaten by Mornings, and did not lose a week until March 2016, when it was beaten by Today Extra.

 Format

 The show's format is similar to Sunrise and consists of a mix of news, entertainment and lifestyle.
-The show also features live and prerecorded advertorials similar to those featured in rival shows Today Extra and Studio 10.
-The show is broadcast live at the same Martin Place studio.
+The show also features live and prerecorded advertorials similar to those featured in rival show Today Extra.
+The show is broadcast live at the same studio.

 When the show first started out there was a fixed music theme used regularly throughout the show.
 In 2010, the theme was scrapped with more popular recent music being now used as bumpers.